CodeYourFuture/syllabus/docs/workshops/deployment/mentors-guide.md

 Later

-- [ ] Bonus: Try to get budget (a sponsor) to have us buy a domain for each student for 1 or 2 years (caution: what happens when they can't afford it - all their links break. there's also the ownership hand-over, if CYF buy them initially)
+- [ ] Bonus: Try to get budget (a sponsor) to have us buy a domain for each trainee for 1 or 2 years (caution: what happens when they can't afford it - all their links break. there's also the ownership hand-over, if CYF buy them initially)
 - [ ] Bonus: get some cheapo custom domain(s) for the groups final projects (e.g. cyf-projects.io)

 # Meta